Vatican Observatory: History

 In the late nineteenth-century the Vatican Observatory was part of a group of top astronomy institutions from around the world which worked together to create a photographic "Celestial Map" ("Carte du Ciel") and an "astrographic" catalog pinpointing the stars' positions.
 Italian astronomer Father Francesco Denza led the Vatican's contribution to the project until his death in 1894.
-In the early twentieth-century Father John Hagen took over the project and recruited a group of nuns from the Sisters of the Holy Child Mary to work on the necessary recording and calculations.
-The sisters were Sisters Emilia Ponzoni, Regina Colombo, Concetta Finardi and Luigia Panceri.
+In the early twentieth century, Father John Hagen took over the project and recruited a group of nuns from the Sisters of the Holy Child Mary to work on the necessary recording and calculations.
+The nuns, Sisters Emilia Ponzoni, Regina Colombo, Concetta Finardi and Luigia Panceri, helped map and catalog nearly half a million stars.

 By the 1930s, the smoke and sky-glow of the city had made it impossible to conduct useful observations in Rome.
 Pope Pius XI relocated the Observatory to Castel Gandolfo, which is 25 km southeast of Rome.
 By 1961, the same problems with light pollution made observing difficult at Castel Gandolfo.
 The Observatory then established the Vatican Observatory Research Group (VORG), with offices at the Steward Observatory of the University of Arizona in Tucson, Arizona.

 D.K.J.
 O'Connell produced the first color photographs of a green flash at sunset in 1960.
 In 1993, VORG completed construction of the 1.8 m Vatican Advanced Technology Telescope, which is at Mount Graham near Safford, Arizona.

 The Observatory's headquarters remain in Italy at Castel Gandolfo.
 In early 2008, the Vatican announced that the Observatory would be relocated to a former convent a mile away from the castle as part of a general reconstruction of the Papal residence.
 Its former space would be used to provide more room for the reception of diplomatic visitors.
 The old quarters in the castle were cramped and very poorly laid out for the Observatory's use.
 VORG research activities in Arizona continued unaffected.

+Brother Guy Consolmagno was Director of the Observatory for ten years, from 2015 to 2025 and was replaced by Father Anthony D’Souza, S.J. on 19 September 2025.

+Locations and Equipment

+Castel Gandolfo

+In Castel Gandolfo, there are four observatory domes (“Specola”), two of which are located on the roof of the Papal Palace and two in the gardens of the Papal Palace.
+These instruments now only partially meet modern astronomical requirements.

+The two wooden domes on the roof of the Papal Palace contain: